Raid on Saint John: Background

+Barely a month after the battles of Lexington and Concord, there was a great naval success by 30 American militia in the sloop Success on 14 May 1775 who recaptured two ships and their Royal Navy crews, totaling 15, on Buzzards Bay at the Battle off Fairhaven.
+These vessels had previously been taken by HMS Falcon.
+A month later, 55 American militia, led by Jeremiah O'Brien took control of two merchant vessels and on 12 June, used them to captured the armed coastal patrol sloop (sometimes called a schooner, sometimes a frigate), HMS Margaretta and her crew of 40 at the Battle of Machias, 12 mi down the bay off Machiasport.

-In June 1775, the Americans had their first naval victory over the British in the Battle of Machias.
-In response to this defeat, in July 1775, the British sent two armed sloops, Diligence and Tatamacouche from Halifax to punish the Americans.
-On 12 July 1775, the British vessels confronted O'Brien in Unity and Portland Packet in the Bay of Fundy, where the Americans took the British ships.
-The Machias Committee of Safety sent Captain Stephen Smith to capture the brig Loyal Briton at St. John, which was loading cattle and other supplies for the Army at Boston.
+In response to this defeat, in July 1775 the British sent two armed sloops, HMS Diligence and HMS Tatamagouche from Halifax to intercept the American attackers.
+However, O'Brien and his fellow captain, Benjamin Foster, captured both vessels in Unity and Portland Packet (aka the Falmouth Packet) in the Bay of Fundy.

+In August, the Machias Committee of Safety sent Captain Stephen Smith to capture the brig Loyal Briton at St. John, which was loading cattle and other supplies intended for the British army at Boston.

 Battle

-On 27 August 1775, Captain Stephen Smith, in a 4-gun American privateer from Machias, along with 40 men raided St. John and burned Fort Frederick and took the brig Loyal Briton under the command of Captain Frederick Sterling.
+On 27 August 1775, Captain Stephen Smith, in a 4-gun American privateer from Machias, along with 40 militia men raided St. John and burned Fort Frederick and took the brig Loyal Briton under the command of Captain Frederick Sterling.
 The brig had 120 tonnes of sheep and oxen for the British forces in Boston.
-He also took a corporal and two privates, with two women and five children prisoner.
-John Anderson Esqr was also on board the brig.
+Sterling also took a corporal and two privates, with two women and five children prisoner.
+John Anderson Esq. was also on board the brig.
 The brigantine was owned by John Sempill (Semple) and the navigator was David Ross, who both escaped.
 The prisoners were released at Boston and sent back to St. John.

 Aftermath

-Captain Edward Le Cras of HMS Somerset and HMS Tartar proceeded immediately to Annapolis Royal to protect the town.
+Captain Edward Le Cras of HMS Somerset and HMS Tartar proceeded immediately to Annapolis Royal to protect the town on the southeast shore of the Bay of Funday.
 The Governor requested two sloops-of-war to patrol the Bay of Fundy.
 Admiral Samuel Graves assigned Captain William Duddingston of HMS Senegal to the task.
 Graves also sent Le Cras to protect Halifax for the winter.
 Governor Legge of Nova Scotia also called up militias from across the colony to be stood up.

-In retaliation for the raid on St. John, the British executed the Burning of Falmouth.
+In retaliation for the raid on St. John, the British executed the burning of Falmouth, modern day Portland, Maine.
 American privateers remained a threat to Nova Scotian ports for the rest of the war.